-What we in the United States have contributed is not little, but it is far short of what our five million brethrer in this country could and should have done.
+What we in the United States have contributed is not little, but it is far short of what our five million brethren in this country could and should have done.
 I look forward to greatly increased activity in this country as a result of this American Jewish Conference.
-The activities which it has initiated, the published reports of its proceedings, and still more, the verbal reports of our delegates and guests to their communities throughout these United States will stimulate us to greater activity and should arouse many from their state of apathy.
-We need ever greater devotion and sacrifice, for never we the situation of our people more critical, nor the Homland in greater danger.
+The activities which it has initiated, the published reports of its proceedings, and still more, the verbal reports of our delegates and guests to their communities throughout these United States will stimulate us to greater activity, and should arouse many from their state of apathy.
+We need ever greater devotion and sacrifice, for never was the situation of our people more critical, nor the Homeland in greater danger.

-We need strength, courage and determination in the distraught, war-ridden world.
+We need strength, courage and determination in this distraught, war-ridden world.

-In looking back over half a century of association with Zionist activities, my memory goes back to the Chovevei Zion movement in the eighteen-nineties. have witnessed an important period of our history have observed the growth of Zionism and what it he brought into Jewish life, all that it has created in Paltine.
-It appears to me as one of the great wonders, it has been a hard struggle within our camp against the indifference and ignorance of large groups, and again fear and cowardice of men of power and influence hard struggle against inimical forces from without.
-If the foundation is laid.
-It is for us to make it see and to help it grow into the Jewish Commonwealth.
-If this we need the fullest measure of sympathy and operation of the whole of American Jewry.
+In looking back over half a century of association with Zionist activities, my memory goes back to the Chovevei Zion movement in the eighteen-nineties.
+I have witnessed an important period of our history; I have observed the growth of Zionism and what it has brought into Jewish life, all that it has created in Palestine.
+It appears to me as one of the great wonders, for it has been a hard struggle within our camp against the indifference and ignorance of large groups, and against fear and cowardice of men of power and influence; a hard struggle against inimical forces from without.
+But the foundation is laid.
+It is for us to make it secure and to help it grow into the Jewish Commonwealth.
+For this we need the fullest measure of sympathy and cooperation of the whole of American Jewry.